StarHack/osx-re/DaisyDisk.v3.0.3.1/README.md

 Thus we simply search for references to the beginning of each list and find two method called `isRegistrationKeyCompromised` and `isRegistrationKeyBlocked`.
 Both of these use the corresponding list and use hardcoded values for the length of each list which is being moved to r8d.

-My approach was to patch the move command to trick the program into thinking the blacklist has a length of 0 bytes which means:
+My approach was to patch the move command to trick the program into thinking the blacklist has a length of 0 bytes which can be done by applying two minor changes:

 ```asm
 -[BlackList isRegistrationKeyCompromised]